otherchris/chopper/README.md

 # Chopper CLI Tool

+### Hey this is some tossed together unsupervised vibe code so do not expect it to work predictably.
+Files seem to work ok, the live recording mode _works_ but it's not really _right_.

 Chopper is a command-line utility for recording or chopping audio snippets from live input devices or existing audio files.